htw-imi-showtime/showtime-website/content/ws22/master/m2-mmo-bubble-bobble/_index.md

 {{</section>}}

 {{<section title="Tech Stack">}}
-## Communication and Planning
+## Communication and Project Management

 We used Github as our main source control management tool, where all the code was tracked, shared and reviewed.
-The team also used the Github Canban Board to manage the development tasks and progress, which allowed us to easily visualize and prioritize the work that needed to be done.
+The team also used the Github Canban Board to manage the development tasks and progress, which allowed us to easily visualize and prioritize the issues of the following sprint that needed to be done.

 We used Discord as our primary communication platform, where developers could discuss and share updates, ideas, and troubleshoot any issues.
 Zoom was also used for virtual meetings with our supervisor.